Damselflies of the Southwest (Zygoptera)

 photo of a Bluet swarm

-Bluet wing position
+Bluet vs Dancer wing position

 female Bluet - non-malelike color form